WEBR

-WEBR (1440 kHz) is a commercial AM radio station.
-Licensed to Niagara Falls, New York, United States, the station serves the Buffalo–Niagara Falls metropolitan area from studios in Buffalo.
-The station is currently owned by William Yuhnke, through licensee Kenmore Broadcasting Communications, Inc. It broadcasts a full-service Middle of the Road radio format during the week, with ethnic Polish and Italian music, oldies, and adult standards heard on weekends.
+WEBR (1440 kHz) is an AM commercial radio station licensed to Niagara Falls, New York.
+It serves the Buffalo–Niagara Falls metropolitan area from studios on Kenmore Avenue in Buffalo.
+The station is currently owned by William Yuhnke, with the license held by Kenmore Broadcasting Communications, Inc. It broadcasts a full-service soft oldies radio format, mostly from the 1970s.
+On weekends, it airs programs featuring Polish and Italian music, oldies and adult standards shows.

 By day, WEBR transmits with 1,000 watts of power, using a non-directional antenna pattern.
 At night, to avoid interfering with other stations on 1440 AM, power is reduced to 55 watts.
 The transmitter is on Buffalo Avenue (NY State Route 384) in Niagara Falls, near South Hyde Park Boulevard.

 History

 As WJJL

 On December 21, 1947, the station signed on as WJJL.
 The call sign represented the initials of its founding owner, John J. Laux.
 The station was originally a daytimer, required to go off the air at sunset.

 In the late 1940s and early 1950s, Canadian native Thomas Talbot worked for Laux as a salesperson at the station.
 Eventually, Talbot became sales manager and then owner of WJJL, which was incorporated as the Niagara Frontier Broadcasting Corp.
-He also owned FM radio station 96.1 WBNY (now WMSX) in Buffalo.
+He also owned FM radio station 96.1 WBNY (now WTSS) in Buffalo.

-Talbot began one of the first radio “two-way” telephone talk shows in the United States in the early 1950s, which was called Party Line.
-There was an eight-second delay in order to avoid potential problem calls.
+Talbot began one of the first radio "two-way" telephone talk shows in the United States in the early 1950s, which was called Party Line.
+There was an eight-second delay to avoid potential problem calls.

 The mid-morning show was named Viewpoint in the 1960s and continues to be hosted by longtime Niagara Falls fixture and former news director Tom Darro.

 Talbot died in 1976, and the station was taken over by his widow, Norma Talbot.

 An 18-year-old aspiring country musician named Ramblin' Lou Schriver was one of the station's early on-air personalities.
 In 1970, he bought his own station, WXRL 1300 AM, in Lancaster, New York.

 In WJJL's heyday, the station was locally programmed for Niagara Falls with a full line-up of live, local personalities.
 An active news department covered Niagara Falls and the surrounding Niagara County.

 The station aired a number of live ethnic and specialty programs on weekends.
-They included the Spanish language Ecos Borincanos program aimed at the Puerto Rican community, which enjoyed a 40-year run, along with the Italian Mattinata D’Oro and Pit Stop for auto-racing fans.
+They included the Spanish language Ecos Borincanos program aimed at the Puerto Rican community, which enjoyed a 40-year run, along with the Italian Mattinata D'Oro and Pit Stop for auto-racing fans.
 Later, Casa Rico, the nation's longest running Italian language program, moved to WJJL, and it continues today on WEBR, renamed "Italian Gold" with Tony Occhiuto as host.